neondatabase/website/content/docs/guides/neon-github-app.md

     Your `NEON_API_KEY` secret is listed on the **Secrets** tab, and the `NEON_PROJECT_ID` variable is listed on the **Variables** tab.

-- **Neon API key in your Neon account**
+- **Neon API key**

     To view the Neon API key created by the integration:

-    1. In the [Neon Console](https://console.neon.tech), click your profile in the top right corner of the Neon Console.
+    1. In the [Neon Console](https://console.neon.tech), click your profile at the top right corner of the Neon Console.
     2. Select **Account settings**.
     2. Select **API keys**.

     The API key created by the integration should be listed with a name similar to the following: **API key for GitHub (cool-darkness-12345678)**.
-You cannot view the key itself, only the name it was given, time created, and when it was last used.
+You cannot view the key itself, only the name it was given, the time it was created, and when the key was last used.

     <Admonition type="note">
     The items listed above are removed when you uninstall the Neon GitHub integration, including the project ID variable, Neon API key secret, and Neon API key.
 See [Remove the GitHub integration](#remove-the-github-integration).